joclegg/GoogleSearchResultScraper/GoogleSearchResultScraperUI/README.md

    4. Check `On code reformat` and `On save` checkboxes
 5. Click `OK` button.
 You might need to restart IDE again

-## Unit tests

-There are few commands to run unit tests:

-- `yarn unit-test:watch` runs all unit tests and watches for file changes
-- `yarn unit-test:coverage` runs all unit tests and generates test coverage report (report can be opened in browser from `coverage/lcov-report/index.html` file)

-## End-to-end tests

-There are few ways to run end-to-end tests:

-- `yarn e2e-test` runs app in development mode and opens Cypress Test Runner with feature-rich and convenient UI in browser where you can select which tests to run
-- `yarn e2e-test:ci` runs app in production mode and then runs all e2e tests in command line

 ## Folder structure

 - `public` - Static files (e.g. html files, images, fonts, etc.)